moveit/moveit2_tutorials/doc/examples/ompl_constrained_planning/ompl_constrained_planning.rst

 .. image:: ompl_constrained_planning_header.png
    :width: 600px

 This tutorial shows you how to use OMPL's `Constrained planning capabilities`_ from MoveIt.
 To illustrate the capabilities of this planner, three planning problems are solved with different types of path constraints.
-It will be easier to follow if you have read through the tutorial on the `move group Python interface`_.
+It will be easier to follow if you have read through the tutorial on the move group Python interface.

 For a short walkthrough of running the tutorial, you can watch `this video`_.